How good have you been at practicing self-care recently?

 By incorporating activities that cater to your overall happiness you will be more capable of being in control of your true happiness.What does your perfect day look like? #selfcare #writingprompts Click To Tweet

-More Self Care Journal Prompts To Improve Your Mental Health
+More Self Care Journal Prompts for Mental Health Support

 16. Write Down Your Typical Daily Emotions/Moods